2 Days in Bruges, Belgium: Best Things to Do, See & Eat

 Where to Stay in Bruges

-Hotel Bourgoensch Hof is a very old hotel, but that didn’t bother us; in fact, it enhanced the whole medieval thing Bruges has going on already.
-Our hotel room was giant, but quaint, featured an old fireplace, and windows that opened up to the canals.
+Hotel Bourgoensch Hof is a very old hotel, but that didn't bother us; in fact, it enhanced the whole medieval thing Bruges has going on already.

 Boats on a canal surrounded by medieval buildings

-2. Cruise the canals
+2. Cruise the Canals

 Make no mistake, cruising the canals of Bruges is a touristy thing to do.
 But sometimes, touristy activities are worth the cost and the experience.
 This, my friends, is one of those times!